Liquid Silk Lube

 Why should I use a personal lubricant?

-Typically, intimate lubricants are intended to use to enhance lubrication during sex.
+Typically, intimate lube are intended to use to enhance lubrication during sex.
 They are particularly useful for combating the symptoms of vaginal dryness or add lubrication to enhance pleasure during anal sex.

 However, intimate lubes can be used for many other purposes, even when you don’t lack natural lubrication.